Dreams (Sex Love): Release

 The film was released in Norwegian cinemas on 4 October 2024.

 Dreams (Sex Love) had its international premiere on 19 February 2025, as part of the 75th Berlin International Film Festival, in Competition.
 The film made its Asian premiere closing the 49th Hong Kong International Film Festival on 21 April 2025.

 It was released theatrically in Germany on 8 May 2025 by Alamode Film.

 The film featured at the 72nd Sydney Film Festival in the Features section on 4 June 2025.
 It was also a part of the Horizons section of the 59th Karlovy Vary International Film Festival, where it was screened from 4 July to 10 July 2025.
 It was showcased at the 53rd Norwegian International Film Festival as Amanda Award nominee on 16 August 2025, and at the 29th Lima Film Festival in the 'Acclaimed' section.

 Dreams (Sex Love) was also a part of the World Cinema at the 2025 Atlantic International Film Festival and screened on 11 September 2025, and then it was also presented in the Icon section at the 30th Busan International Film Festival on 21 September 2025.

 It will compete in the Main Program Together Again at the Zagreb Film Festival for Golden Pram Award on 12 November 2025.
 On the same day, it was presented in Official Section of 22nd Seville European Film Festival.

 It will be presented in 'From The Festivals - 2025' section of the 56th International Film Festival of India in November 2025.

-The film was shortlisted alongwith other two films as the Norwegian‘s Oscar submission for 98th Academy Awards.
+The film was shortlisted along with other two films as the Norwegian's Oscar submission for 98th Academy Awards.